Djimmert/LT2021/README.md

 - [Jas] Find entity and property for count
 - [Jas] Find entity and property for cost

-- Detect + answer yes/no question
+- [Esther] Detect + answer yes/no question
 - Handle questions starting with verb
 - For what/which questions
 - [Jas] Return months if asked for months

 #### ANSWER RETRIEVAL ####
-- Choose best answer from candidates
+- [Esther] Choose best answer from candidates

 ### OTHER ###